What is Separation Anxiety

 - Certified Dog Behavior Consultant (CDBC) and only a positive reinforcement, force-free Certified Professional Dog Trainer with many years of experience with separation anxiety.
 Never punish or force a dog to do anything as that is inhumane and will only make matters much worse.

 - Employ your dog.
-Give your dog a job and have your dog work for rewards.
+Consider getting a dog backpack, giving your dog a job and have your dog work for rewards.
 Contrafreeloading

 - Ignore pushy dogs that demand attention